m-kumaran/kumaran.me/content/home/hero.md

 +++
-##  Polyglot-developer/architect/manager with expertise in **Java, Kotlin**, Scala, Golang, etc
+###  Polyglot-developer/architect/manager with hands-on experience in **Java, Kotlin**, and some commercial experience in other languages like Scala, Golang, etc

-Certified Scrum Master and Certified Scrum@Scale Practitioner
+* Certified Scrum Master

+* Certified Scrum@Scale Practitioner